AdobeDocs/dynamic-media-classic.en/help/using/application-setup.md

 >[!NOTE]
 >
->Only Adobe Dynamic Media Classic administrators can change settings on the Application Setup pages.
+>Only Adobe Dynamic Media Classic administrators can change settings on the pages in Application Setup.

 ## General Settings {#general-settings}